66mike/alchemy/README.md

 # *open-alchemy*
 *open-alchemy* is an open-source clone of the old mobile puzzle game *Zed's Alchemy*.

-The reason this repo is messy is because I'm still learning things like GitHub Actions (you can probably tell).
+This project is mainly for me to learn GitHub's toolset as well as to help me practice game design.